ShamylZakariya/Squizit/Squizit/Notes.md

 #VERSION 2.0

+- It's likely my whole rendering pipeline can be simplified by using CGContextSetBlendMode(ctx,kCGBlendModeClear) - no need for blend bitmap compositing, just draw
 - Make end-turn validation leniently ignore top overlap?
 - When toggle zoom/pan mode in UniversalMatchViewPresenterView, there's still a jump